Ming Cult

 The Ming Cult is a fictional cult and martial arts sect featured in the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong, first published in serial form from 1961 to 1963.
 It is also briefly mentioned in The Legend of the Condor Heroes, another novel also by Jin Yong.
-It is loosely based on Manichaeism, an actual gnostic religion which originated in Persia in the third century and later spread to other parts of the world, including China.
-The cult is based at Bright Peak in the Kunlun Mountains and has several other branches spread throughout China.
+It is loosely based on Manichaeism, an actual Gnostic religion which originated in Persia in the third century and later spread to other parts of the world, including China.
+The cult is based at Bright Peak in the Kunlun Mountains and has several branches spread throughout China.
 Its most powerful skills are the "Heaven and Earth Great Shift" and the "Martial Arts of the Holy Flame Tablets".